 The main benefit of opening compound interest savings accounts is that you can earn more from your savings quicker than you would with savings accounts that don’t compound interest.
 The earlier you start saving, the more you will accumulate, which is especially beneficial if saving for retirement is one of your savings goals.

 If you want to quickly and easily open a savings account, register for a Raisin IE Account and log in to apply today.
-Opening an account with Raisin is free, and you’ll find competitive interest rates from a range of IE banks.
+Opening an account with Raisin UK is free, and you’ll find competitive interest rates from a range of IE banks.

 If you have any further questions, our Customer Services team will be happy to help.